martin-henz/martin-henz/_posts/2022-02-24-functional_audio_processing.md

 play_wave(interference_2, 1);
 ```
 If two waves are to be combined sequentially and if they
-don't overlap, it is better to just add their amplitudes.
+don't overlap, it is better to just add their amplitudes
+so that the amplitudes of the orginal waves is preserved.
 ```js
 // binary wave operator: add amplitudes function add(w1, w2) {